 You just can't share them with the Content Planner just yet.
 Keep also in mind that sharing animated designs will instead share a static image of the design.

-Finally, typically Content Planners offer some sort of hashtag auto-completion and allow tagging, so that you want have to open the app or the website to find the right hashtags or user tags.
-Canva's Content Planner does not include such features yet, so in terms of quality of life features it still has some way to go.
+Finally, typically Content Planners offer some hashtag auto-completion and allow tagging so that you want to open the app or the website to find the right hashtags or user tags.
+Canva's Content Planner does not include such features yet, so it still has some way to go in terms of quality of life features.

 Missing Canva Features or Features to Improve